 What did Drake discover?

-Drake's voyage discovered that Tierra del Fuego, the land south of the Magellan Strait, was not part of a southern continent as had been believed, but a group of islands.
+Sir Francis Drake became the first Englishman to navigate the Straits of Magellan.
+He discovered that Tierra del Fuego, the land south of the Magellan Strait, was not part of a southern continent as had been believed, but a group of islands.
 This meant that ships could sail between the Atlantic and Pacific around the bottom of South America (later known as the Cape Horn route).

 Drake also sailed further north along the coast of the Americas than any other European had before.
 On the way, he landed in what is now California, naming it Nova Albion (New England).